 Yes!
 We get this question a lot because we're not able to send males to all of our volunteer locations due to housing issues.
 But yes, we will have limited spots open for males in both Costa Rica and Nicaragua - check out other male volunteer locations here.

 Can married couples volunteer here?

 Yes!
 The housing available for married volunteers is limited, but we have options in Costa Rica and Nicaragua for you.

 $3,720 is the program fee for volunteers in both of these countries which covers international roundtrip airfare, visa, housing, meals, and training for the entire 4-5 month semester.

 We recommend that around $1,000 of that program fee comes from the volunteer's fundraising.
 We've got tips to help you with that (you'll receive more information about fundraising after you apply and we're always posting money saving ideas here).

 Want to teach again?
-Start your alumni application today and we'll hook you up with a $500 discount!
+Start your alumni application today.

 If you've taught with ILP before and you're up for the challenge of leading a group, send in your HT application.